tedklin/back-to-basics/02_pl-usage/java/exercises/src/basics/a1_tree/notes.md

 Theta(height = N) in the worst case where the tree is a linked list.
 Theta(height = log N) in the best case where the tree is fully balanced.

-### Takeaways

-- Obvious but important reminders:
-  - **Check for nulls!!**
-    - In recursive base cases.
-    - On **every** insertion (`add`/`push`/`insert`) of an object (reference) into a data structure.
-  - Pay attention to what you pass into / return from each function.
-  - Pay attention to the type arguments you pass into generic declarations.
-- When converting tree recursion to iteration, pay attention to the order in which you add nodes to the stack.

 ---